Business Organizations: An Overview

 Corporation

 The corporate business structure is one of the oldest options for organized businesses and was established to provide protection from liability.
 However, along with the liability protection comes a disadvantageous tax situation known as “double taxation.”
-In double taxation, income generated by the corporation is taxed first at the corporate level and then a second time on the individual level via taxes on the dividends collected by shareholders of the corporation. .
+In double taxation, income generated by the corporation is taxed at the corporate level and then on the individual level via taxes on the dividends collected by shareholders.

 Limited Liability Company

-A newer business structure, and currently one of the most popular for farms and other businesses, is the limited liability company (LLC).
+A newer business structure, and one of the most popular for farms and other agricultural businesses, is the limited liability company.
 An LLC is a hybrid structure that offers the limited liability of a corporation with the flow-through taxation of a partnership.
-It is similar to the S. Corp but without many of the corporate formality requirements.
+It is similar to the S-Corp but without many of the corporate formality requirements.

 In an LLC, shareholders are referred to as “members,” and LLCs can be either member-managed or manager-managed.
 A member-managed LLC may be governed by a single class of members (similar to a partnership) or multiple classes of members (similar to an LP).
 The LLC’s operating agreement sets out the management structure to be used in the business.

 To form an LLC, members must choose a business name that conforms to their state’s LLC rules, file formal paperwork (usually called “articles of organization”) with the state, and pay a filing fee.
 Many states also require that the name must end with an LLC designator, such as “Limited Liability Company” or “Limited Company,” or an abbreviation of one of these phrases (such as “LLC,” “L.L.C.,” or “Ltd. Liability Co.”).
-While the benefits that come with forming an LLC are significant, flow-through taxation, limited liability, and relaxed corporate formalities, there are also some drawbacks to organizing in this way.
+While the benefits that come with forming an LLC are significant, there are also some drawbacks to organizing in this way.
 One problem with the LLC structure is caused by its relative newness; the first LLC act was passed in Wyoming in 1977, and all other states have since followed suit.
 As a result, the law in this area is not fully developed and can cause uncertainty if litigation ensues.
-Another problem that occurs because of the evolving nature of the LLC structure is the inconsistency of the vocabulary that describes members’ duties.
-This can lead to confusion and potential problems in determining the individuals with authority to write checks, request credit, or bind the LLC to contracts.
+Another problem that occurs with an LLC structure is the inconsistency of the vocabulary that describes members’ duties.
+This can lead to confusion and problems in determining the individuals with authority to write checks, request credit, or bind the LLC to contracts.
 For further discussion of this business structure, please click here.

 Conclusion

 Business organizations are creations of governments, and just as governments are different, so too are the organizations they create.
 From country to country and from state to state, there exist many forms of business organizations that differ subtly.
 Each form of organization offers advantages and disadvantages, so it is up to the people organizing the business entity to choose the structure that best meets their needs.
 As agriculture has become more commercialized, the importance of business organizations has risen dramatically.
-Taxes, estate planning, and limiting liability are some of the reasons driving agricultural operations of all forms to create formal business structures, and this trend will likely continue into the foreseeable future.
+Taxes, estate planning, and limiting liability are all reasons driving various agricultural operations to create formal business structures.
+This trend will likely continue into the foreseeable future.